The Current Status of Crypto Adoption in Namibia

 Source: Pexels

-Namibia's way of acknowledging cryptocurrencies is an interesting mix of being cautious and gradually opening up to the technology, particularly with the passing of the Virtual Assets Act (VAA), in 2023.
+Namibia’s way of acknowledging cryptocurrencies is an interesting mix of being cautious and gradually opening up to the technology, particularly with the passing of the Virtual Assets Act (VAA) in 2023.
 This new legislation demonstrates how Namibia tries to keep pace with financial innovation while securing the stability of its finances and the interests of consumers.

 The VAA ensures that VASPs operate under a licensing framework with AML/CFT requirements.
 The VASPs must be registered in Namibia and conduct their business therein, have secured systems to protect the information of customers, and separately account for and hold customers’ funds from those used in the operation of the business.

-This puts the Bank of Namibia in a position, vis-à-vis the VAA, to effectively regulate the cryptocurrency space, going as far as to suspend or withdraw a VASP license if perceived activities appear to threaten the integrity of the financial system.
+This oversight thus seeks to mitigate the potential risks associated with the quasi-anonymous nature of cryptography, particularly its potential misuse in illegal activities.
+This puts the Bank of Namibia, designated as the regulatory authority under the VAA, in a position to effectively regulate the cryptocurrency space, going as far as to suspend or withdraw a VASP license if perceived activities appear to threaten the integrity of the financial system.

 Another important factor is the Namibian Currency and Exchanges Act and the Exchange Control Regulations, which deny permission for virtual currency exchanges to be established within the country.
 Thus, this policy adds another layer of restriction as there is no formal framework for trading or converting any cryptocurrencies to the Namibian dollar or any foreign currency.

-“Accordingly, in the recent South African case of Bester NO v Mirror Trading International (Pty) Ltd (in liquidation), it was decided that cryptocurrency, which it likened to money, falls within the definition of property in the context of the Insolvency Act 24 of 1936 (“Insolvency Act”).
-In Namibia and South Africa, it is considered the law that the meaning of property in the Insolvency Act is wider than under common law.”
+Accordingly, in the recent South African case of Bester NO v Mirror Trading International (Pty) Ltd (in liquidation), it was decided that cryptocurrency, which it likened to money, falls within the definition of property in the context of the Insolvency Act 24 of 1936 (“Insolvency Act”).
+In Namibia and South Africa, it is considered the law that the meaning of property in the Insolvency Act is wider than under common law.

 Taxation of Cryptocurrency in Namibia